Are you struggling with how to deal with shame and guilt?

 If you are wondering about our TV.
 We eventually got a new one!
 I killed it for good.

-How do you deal with shame and guilt?
+Did you learn how to deal with shame and guilt?
 Comment below.

 Do You Have Family Problems?
 There is Help!